-Easy, quick and delicious, this Red Hot Miso Noodle Bowl is perfect for a light & healthy lunch or dinner.
+Easy and easy, this spicy Red Hot Miso Noodle Bowl is filled with assorted vegetables and perfect for a light & healthy vegan lunch or dinner!

 They’re easy to prepare, needing only to be soaked in warm water for about 15 – 20 minutes.
 I started these after prepping my vegetables and they were ready when everything was done.
 Feel free to use any noodle you prefer or is available to you.
 Soba, rice, ramen and udon noodles would all be great here as well.

-If you’re gluten intolerant, stick with the bean thread, 100% soba and rice noodles.
+If gluten intolerant, stick with the bean thread, 100% soba and rice noodles.
 You can find out about more gluten free noodles in this article from The Kitchn: 11 Gluten Free Asian Noodles.
-Most of these noodles can be found in the Asian section of your grocery store, and all can be found in your local Asian grocery store or purchased online.
+Most of these noodles can be found in the Asian section of your grocery store or purchased online.

 I used a red miso, but use your favorite.
-Even a combination of two different miso’s would be great…ie, red and white miso.
+Even a combination of two different miso’s would be great.
 The red miso is a bit more robust in flavor and slightly saltier than the mellow white miso I generally use.
 I enjoyed the stronger flavor here, especially with the addition of the chili paste which is pronounced as well.

-The miso soup is fantastic on it’s own, maybe adding some cubed tofu, sliced scallions and wakame for simplicity.
-I usually use Miso Master but found this brand at the Asian store while buying the bean threads and thought I’d give it a try.
+The miso soup is great on its own, and would be a nice appetizer soup with cubed tofu, sliced scallions and wakame for simplicity.
+I usually use Miso Master but found this red miso brand at the Asian store and thought I’d give it a try.
 I was pleased all around.
 Find out more about the different types of Miso in this article from Bon Appetit: Know your Miso

 For the heat in this recipe I’ve used this a chili paste from Huy Fong.
 It’s on my favorites list right now.
 You can also sub in their sriracha if you prefer.
 If you’re not a fan of too much spice, start with a smaller amount than listed and work your way up at serving time.
 You can also use 1 – 2 teaspoons red pepper flakes in place of the chili paste.

-Your vegetable choices can be anything you like.
-I happen to have all of this on hand and threw in a little of everything.
+The vegetables can be anything you like.
+I happen to shiitake mushrooms, bok choy, carrots, sugar snap peas and broccoli rabe on hand and threw in a little of everything.
 My favorite was the sugar snap peas.
 They gave a perfect sweet contrast to the spicy!
-I would highly recommend adding those in if you have them available.
-Play around with different vegetables using asparagus, baby corn, wild mushrooms, bell peppers, bamboo shoots, etc…any combination that suits your taste.
+Play around with different vegetables using asparagus, baby corn, bell peppers, bamboo shoots in any combination that suits your taste.

 - Bok Choy & Wild Mushroom Soba Noodle Bowl